Recently, analyst house Gartner, Inc. released their 2019 Magic Quadrant for Public Cloud Infrastructure Professional and Managed Services, Worldwide.

 Gartner noted that the MSP market is maturing quickly, with several early entrants and forerunners not included in this Magic Quadrant.
 Larger providers have entered the MSP space that have eclipsed smaller vendors with their greater resources.
 This highlights a potential development for MSPs that Gartner predicts will happen sometime soon: a wave of mergers and acquisitions.
 Now that bigger names have entered the field, it’s only naturally that they will want to absolve smaller companies into their fold.
 Gartner expressed their belief that “MSPs with less than $100 million in total revenue (for the company as a whole) will be particularly attractive acquisition targets.”
 We agree with Gartner’s prediction on this front, and expect at least one major acquisition in the MSP field by the end of 2020.

-Check us out on Twitter for the latest in Cloud news and developments!
+Check us out on Twitter for the latest in Enterprise Cloud news and developments!